Overview

 3.11: Third-Party Affiliates

-• Unclear whether the categories of third parties that receive data are indicated.
+- Unclear whether the categories of third parties that receive personal information are indicated.

 3.12: Third-Party Policies